philrae2/Logseq/pages/Books_ Creating Great Choices.md

 		- An effective decision maker works to achieve deep conceptual understanding and isn't overly impressed by speed. [[Peter Drucker]]
 			- They disregard conventional wisdom about [[consensus]]and instead create [[disagreement]] and [[dissention]].
 			- A right decision demands adequate disagreement. (?)
 Because we want to overcome our internal biases and heuristics we employ in an individual decision-making process.
-- collapsed:: true
-  3. A New Way to Think
+- 3. A New Way to Think
 	- One failing of our existing decision-making process is that they tend to be conclusion oriented.
 We argue for the right answer, but we have little incentive to question our inferences and note the gaps in our logic.
 		- Instead we should make our processes explicit and transparent to others.
 	- [[metacognition]] is a critical foundation of successful decision making.
 To create great choices, we need processes that force us to have clear and explicit thinking (don't lie to ourselves)